-A 3/4" NPT drain connection is supplied for condensate piping.
+A 3⁄4" NPT drain connection is supplied for condensate piping.
 An external trap must be installed for proper condensate drainage.
+NOTE: Maximum torque is 10 in-lbs.

 NORMAL SEQUENCES OF OPERATION

 HEATING

 This unit is equipped with an ignition control that automatically lights the main burner.
 DO NOT attempt to light the main burners by any other method.